 - We are standing in front of the cinema.

-- We were at the cinema yesterday.
+- We went to the cinema yesterday.

 - They were waiting in front of the cinema.